Vermont Flood Response 2023

 U.S. Army Sgt.
-1st Class Anthony Degreenia (left), Alpha Company, and Spc.
-Aaron Eaton (right), Echo Company both motor transport operators, 186th Brigade Support Battalion, 86th Infantry Brigade Combat Team (Mountain), Vermont Army National Guard, discuss the proper checks to conduct on vehicles in Berlin, Vt., July 15, 2023.
+Ariel Love (front), and Spc.
+Ryan Spodick (rear), Vermont Medical Detachment, both combat medics, Garrison Support Command, Vermont Army National Guard, prepare their evacuation vehicle for search and rescue operations in Manchester, Vt., July 16, 2023.
 The Vermont National Guard was activated to assist in flood disaster relief and search and rescue operations.
 (U.S. Army National Guard photo by Sgt.
 Denis Nunez).

 |Date Taken: